 SUNDAY ROASTS: Because nothing says super-duper bank holiday weekend like a cracking Sunday roast — think fluffy spuds and towering Yorkshires.
 These are our favourites from venues all across town, and if you're veggie or vegan, we've got you covered too.

 PLAYGROUNDS: "I want to go on the sliiiiide".
 If that's a refrain overly familiar to you, you'll be wanting to bookmark our map of playgrounds in central London.
 A multitude of swings, slides and roundabouts are tucked away in the city centre.
-We've even got our mini Londonists to test a few of them.
+We've even got our mini Londonists to test some.

 CRAZY GOLF: Tee off en famille at these family-friendly places to play crazy golf.
-Dinosaurs, dragons, whales and more dinosaurs (lots of dinosaurs) feature on the novelty nine- (and eighteen-) holers.
+Dinosaurs, dragons, whales and more dinosaurs (lots of dinosaurs) feature on the novelty nine- (and 18-) holers.

 KING'S CROSS: Perhaps you're on your way to catch a train out of town, or to meet family or friends arriving here.
 Either way, if you find yourself in the King's Cross/St Pancras (or even Euston) area and need to keep the tiddlies happy, pick one of these 16 things to do with kids near King's Cross station.